Guntupalli-Sabarish/Async-Image-Processing1/README.md

 # Async Image Processor (Java)

-A small JavaFX-based image processing project.
+A JavaFX-based image processing project.
 This README explains the repository layout, prerequisites, and how to build and run the application on Windows (PowerShell) using the included Maven wrapper.

 ## Repository structure